 Knowing how to help someone during and after a seizure may help you to feel more confident if a seizure happens.
-How you can best help someone depends on the type of seizure they have and what happens to them.
+How you can best help someone depends on the type of seizure they have and what happens to them when they have a seizure.

+This factsheet gives some simple steps on how to help during and after a seizure.
 If it is someone you know, they may have told you how you can help them, or you might like to ask them how you can help.

-If it is someone you don't know, or you don't know about their epilepsy, this leaflet gives some simple steps on how to help during and after a seizure.
+If it is someone you don't know, or you don't know about their epilepsy, follow our basic first aid message: Calm, Cushion, Call (CCC).